afaraone/CV/README.md

 I learned enough Mandarin to study abroad after a year of study.
 I adapted to the challenge of living abroad, and attending classes taught solely in Mandarin.

 #### Analytical Skills
  - Masters in Linguistics

 I have a strong methodical approach to problems.
 This is demonstrated by my academic background, which required logical reasoning and academic rigour.
-Im my Masters, I further developed my analytical skills by applying statistical methods to my research.
+I applied statistical analysis (SPSS) in my dissertation.I have a strong understanding of formal logic and abstract structures.

 #### Organised